The Iconic Awards 2022: Innovative Architecture honor forward-looking projects and new approaches to sustainable construction

 Irrespective of the guiding visions, however, the projects have a common focus: the bioclimatic and identity-forming conditions of the object and its location.
 This way of thinking forces an orientation towards natural cycles, which considers buildings over their entire life cycle.
 After the demolition of a building, materials are not regarded as waste, but as a valuable resource - reuse in the sense of the circular economy.
 Based on this basic idea, the German Design Council has identified two key trends.

 #1 It's the material that matters!

 Contemporary construction projects prove that ecological building materials are full of potential.
 Both structurally and aesthetically.
 A prime example: Wood.
 The organic material is suitable for constructions from stylish patios to impressive high-rise buildings.
 In addition to this architectural quality, it is also characterized by its timeless design and its effect on health and emotional levels.
-Wood connects with nature and demonstrably increases well-being in the sense of Planthroposcene Trends.
+Wood connects with nature and demonstrably increases well-being in the sense of Plananthroposcene trends.
 However, the ecological building material is not alone in this: the versatile spectrum ranges from wood to clay to cork.

 #2 The environmental context matters

 Since cities and economically strong conurbations are becoming more and more living and working space need to develop strategies for efficient use of the city.
 However, this should not be about progress, but about renewal.
 The declared goal is to optimize and expand existing structures instead of relying on area growth.
 This means: A stock must be valued both in its temporal context and evaluated on the basis of its potential for intelligent and resource-saving further development.